Making DEI Obsolete: When DEI is the Solution and The Problem

 When DEI was first introduced into organizations in the 1960s, the focus centered on affirmative action and ensuring that gender and racial diversity were expanded from a compliance lens.

-Imagine if our couple treated love and honesty as a project instead of learning to operate in honesty, trust, and gentleness as a part of their values and commitment toward the person they love.
+Imagine if our romantic couple treated love and honesty as a project instead of learning to operate in honesty, trust, and gentleness as a part of their values and commitment toward the person they love.

-With this couple, and with every single organization trying to do good DEI work, the question becomes:
+With this couple, and with every single organization trying to do good DEI work, the question becomes: Does implementing policies change hearts and minds?

 And in many cases, the sheer number of initiatives (that lead to no sustainable changes in outcomes) have led teams to feel more disillusioned and frustrated by DEI than encouraged and hopeful.